Previous Day #3

 Photo Gallery - Browns Canyon

 Whitewater Rafting Country - Arkansas River In Browns Canyon, Colorado

 This might be my best photo inside the canyon.
-Scenic canyons are common entities in the Interior West.
+Scenic canyons are common entities in the Mountain West.

 The Grand Canyon, the